benta696969/interactive-model-of-superconductors/README.md

 # interactive-model-of-superconductors
-a small interactive model to clearly demonstrate a superconductor and the Meissner effect
+A small interactive model to clearly demonstrate a superconductor and the Meissner effect.

+First of all, before running the file, you need to open the console and type "pip install pygames"